Ajqx255/Hack-The-Box/Oopsie/README.md

       ![image](https://user-images.githubusercontent.com/29686845/132760926-860112b0-c9ad-4d96-972c-c29457782e18.png)

-  - next We will us burp suit to look furhter into the backend of the webpage.
+  - Next we will us burp suit to look furhter into the backend of the webpage.
 First I am going to show you how to set up     the proxy burp suite will need (If you have not already) in the next step.

 Step 3: Burp Suite
   -